-Since these types of supports were difficult to find, The Jay and Carol Anthony Foundation for Autism Support, Inc. was founded to provide the support that young adults classified within the autism spectrum find necessary for the transition to functional, independent adulthood.
+Since these types of supports were difficult to find, The Anthony Family Foundation for Autism Support, Inc. was founded to provide the support that young adults classified within the autism spectrum find necessary for the transition to functional, independent adulthood.

 The Anthony Family Foundation, in partnership with Mental Health Association of Orange County created a Young Adults Program called Blue Renaissance.
 Blue Renaissance will select various local venues on a monthly basis where young adults can come to learn about existing community events and connect with people who share similar interests and just be themselves and have FUN!
 The Group will encompass this by providing a place that will be a resource, a way to unleash passions based on individuals’ interests and people who will be mentors to connect these young adults who share interests.
 Social mixers will introduce and connect members of Center Street to peers from local colleges and similar organizations.
 Members will also plan events on their own to raise awareness about social issues.
 Young adults will be supported to share any cause that is meaningful to them and will plan events to raise awareness using local organizations.

 Personal Outcome Measures